Renault Fuego: United States

 The Renault Fuego was marketed in the United States through American Motors Corporation (AMC) dealers from 1982 until 1985.
 The car underwent several modifications to meet U.S. regulations, including reinforced front and rear bumpers that increased its length from 4358 to 4540 mm, rectangular sealed beam headlights situated deeper in their housings, rear side marker lights, as well as unique body striping and wheel designs.
-A combination of automatic transmission with cruise control was available for US-specification cars as well as a visibility group that included a rear window wiper and right side exterior mirror.
+A combination of automatic transmission with cruise control was available for U.S.-specification cars as well as a visibility group that included a rear window wiper and right side exterior mirror.
 Leather upholstery was optional as well as power windows and door locks.

 The U.S.-spec Fuego came with a variety of features and powertrain options.
-For the 1982 and 1983 model years, it was offered with either a fuel-injected 1.6 L turbocharged (1565cc) or normally aspirated version (1647cc).
+For the 1982 and 1983 model years, it was offered with either a fuel-injected turbocharged 1.6 L (1565cc) or a normally aspirated version (1647cc).
 The engine lineup was revised for 1984, introducing a 2.2 L engine available with manual or automatic transmissions, in addition to the turbo model.
 By 1985, only the 2.2 L engine was offered.
-The Fuego was a practical four-passenger hatchback coupe with a notable fuel economy of 39 mpgus on the highway, and its base price was set at $8,495 upon introduction.
+The Fuego was a practical four-passenger hatchback coupé offering 39 mpgus on the highway and a $8,495 base price.

 The Fuego received generally good reviews.
 MotorWeek praised the 1982 model for its stylish design, standard features including an electric sunroof, and a combination of 30 mpgus with 107 hp performance.
 However, the same review noted some drawbacks, including subpar braking and noticeable understeer.

 Despite the generally favorable reports, the Fuego failed to improve Renault's market position in the United States significantly.
 Sales steadily declined, and by 1984, AMC dealers were offered rebates of up to $1,000 to move the cars off their lots.
 Imports of the Fuego ultimately ended in 1985.

+Convertible

+Renault was seeking greater brand exposure in the United States and commissioned the French coachbuilder Heuliez to develop a Fuego-based convertible.
+The prototype was unveiled the Paris Motor Show in October 1982, but aimed at the U.S. market.
+American specifications included sealed-beam headlights, side indicator lights, stronger bumpers, and a catalytic converter for the exhaust system.
+Reportedly, three examples were built with leather upholstery and white tops.

+The concept car was well-received in Paris, and Renault considered including the convertible in the model line by using Heuliez as a subcontractor for the conversion.
+However, Renault did not pursue the proposal due to lower-than-expected sales of the Fuego coupé in the American market.
+Development of the sub-compact Renault Alliance convertible with American Sunroof Corporation expertise was underway for 1985 model year production by AMC in Kenosha, WI.